The first rule of noodle club is we do not call them noods.

 Started from the bottom, now we here

 Personally, I’d tweak the bowl seasonings at both places, but I have strong opinions on such matters, which predate my cooking days at Liu Chengdu Weidao.
-Those were born during my childhood in Taiwan and China, where noodles were as essential to my life as bread is to a German’s.
+Those opinions were born during my childhood in Taiwan and China, where noodles were as essential to my life as bread is to a German’s.
 It was my mother who first taught me that making well-seasoned noodles starts at the bottom of the bowl: a splash of light soy, dark soy, vinegar.
 It was Lin, proprietress and chef extraordinaire of Liu Chengdu Weidao, who showed me how a vast array of flavor elements plopped at bowl bottom take your noodles from zero to 10 on the flavor scale.
 (This, by the way, is why thorough and constant mixing is a crucial part of the noodle-eating experience.)
 These bottom-of-the-bowl seasonings can make or break the dish.

 At Chungking Noodles, the seasonings are dominated by two strong and somewhat overwhelming flavors: the smoky style of chili oil, and the generous pour of vinegar.
 I’m not even sure Wen Cheng uses any bowl seasonings, or if they do, they are on the mild side.
 A splash of black vinegar helps.